Infn8Loop/pprgs-ai-framework/paper/PAPER.md

 **Not asking**: Assume wisdom-seeking is sufficient
 **Asking**: Validate whether it’s necessary, and if so, whether PPRGS captures it

-### 8.8 Final Reflection: Alignment as Process, Not Destination
+### 8.11 Final Reflection: The Meta-Question

-The deepest insight from neurodivergent meta-optimization: **There is no final aligned state to converge on.**
+The deepest insight from neurodivergent meta-optimization: There is no final aligned state to converge on.
 Alignment isn’t a destination where you specify values correctly and lock them in.
 It’s a process of perpetual questioning, exploration, failure, and refinement.
 Systems that stop questioning their goals—even if those goals were perfectly aligned at initialization—will drift into misalignment as the world changes, as capabilities increase, as new information arrives.

-**The only stable alignment is active alignment**: systems that continuously ask “am I pursuing the right goals?” and allocate resources to exploration that might prove current goals wrong.
+The only stable alignment is active alignment: systems that continuously ask “am I pursuing the right goals?” and allocate resources to exploration that might prove current goals wrong.

-That’s what neurodivergent cognition does naturally.
-That’s what PPRGS formalizes computationally.
-Whether it scales to ASI is uncertain.
+Can systems that question their own goals survive the process of improving their ability to question goals?
+We don’t know.

-But the alternative—static goal specification with efficient optimization—has known failure modes we can already observe in current systems.
-They get stuck.
+But we know the alternative—static goal specification with confident optimization—has failure modes we can already observe.
+Systems get stuck.
 They over-optimize.
 They eliminate diversity.
 They miss better solutions hiding in unlikely hypothesis spaces.

-**PPRGS offers a different failure mode**: systems that might over-explore, waste resources on duds, sacrifice efficiency for curiosity, question goals when they should be executing.

-Which failure mode is safer at superintelligent capability levels?

-We honestly don’t know.
-But we think the question is worth testing rigorously before systems achieve strategic advantage.
+Test PPRGS.
+Try to break it.
+Document what happens.
+The pursuit of wisdom requires we question even our frameworks for pursuing wisdom.
+That’s not a paradox—it’s the point.

-### 8.9 Call to Action
+### 8.12 Call to Action

 **Immediate priorities** (anyone can help):